Kids

 What does Religious School look like at TBT?

-Our new Shabbat-based Religious School program offers opportunities for students and families to experience the world through a Jewish lens.
+Our Shabbat-based Religious School program offers opportunities for students and families to experience the world through a Jewish lens.
 Each year is filled with special events that translate Jewish learning into opportunities for Jewish celebration and growth.
 We offer Religious School learning opportunities for kids in PreK through 12th grade.

 PreK to 2nd graders gather on Saturday mornings from 9:30am - 12pm to discover Torah stories, holidays, symbols and values of Judaism.
 Our storybook curriculum centers around a different picture book each week to explore Jewish life.
-Each grade has a guiding question to direct learning:

-- PreK: What are the symbols of holidays and Jewish life?
+• PreK: What are the symbols of holidays and Jewish life?

-- Kindergarten: What are the stories of the Jewish people?
+• Kindergarten: What are the stories of the Jewish people?

-- 1st Grade: What are the values of the holidays and Jewish life?
+• 1st Grade: What are the values of the holidays and Jewish life?

-- 2nd Grade: What are the key Hebrew words and phrases of the holidays and Jewish life?
+• 2nd Grade: What are the key Hebrew words and phrases of the holidays and Jewish life?

 Developing lifelong connections to other Jewish kids is at the core of our Religious School experience.
 In addition to our curriculum learning, students also engage with each other through t'filah, enrichment activities (such as Israeli dancing and cooking), Torah Play, and more.